financialhealthnetwork/pulse-transactional-methodology-public-/pulse transactional methodology.md

 In order to construct the transactional data set typically used for analysis, we apply cleaning criteria to the collected data.
-We also apply additional definitions and inclusion thresholds for certain metrics, such as minimum account activity thresholds (see the metric definitions table for more ).
+We also apply additional definitions and inclusion thresholds for certain metrics, such as minimum account activity thresholds (see Table 3 for more).

 To be included in the Pulse transactional data set, a financial account must be actively linked: